- What Is Body Armour?

+If security guards are likely to experience attacks by bladed weapons such as knives or ballistic threats such as guns, body armour may be appropriate.
 However, body armour is an expensive investment that requires the initial purchase of the armour itself, with staff also having to be trained on how to use the armour.
 Additionally, staff also have to maintain the armour to ensure that it continues to be effective.
 Wearing body armour can act as a physical deterrent if it is visible and may make security staff feel more protected.

 Should Security Guards Wear Body Armour?

 In their report on body armour for security officers, the Centre for the Protection of National Infrastructure suggests that managers of security guards should “discuss the likely threats and risks to their staff with their local police force” to determine whether body armour is needed.

 It is also important to take into account the role that a security guard has – if they are patrolling and their body is likely to be exposed, or if they are in an office or vehicle, as this will increase or decrease their risk of harm.

 It’s important to analyse your situation and environment before deciding whether security guards wearing body armour is appropriate for your needs.

 In recent years, the number of security guards attacked with weapons has concerningly increased.
 With 51% of security guards experiencing verbal abuse every time they work, and 36% claiming they’re attacked once a month, security officers are consistently putting their lives at risk while on the job.

 Protective or stab/bulletproof vests offer some security and can be worn both under and over their clothing.
 Some security guards choose to wear protective vests, while some choose to go without, as vests can be heavy and uncomfortable to wear.